 - Completion of the online application

-- Employer Support Form (pdf) or a letter from applicant's employer indicating support for the candidate's pursuit of the Ed.
-D., willingness to allow candidate to conduct field work in the organization (if a school district), and flexibility in work schedule such that candidate can attend class and conduct approved field work.
+- Employer Support Form (PDF) or a letter from applicant's employer indicating support for the candidate's pursuit of the EdD, willingness to allow candidate to conduct field work in the organization (if a school district), and flexibility in work schedule so candidate can attend class and conduct approved field work

-- Present supervisor,
+- Present supervisor

 - Co-worker/Professional peer

 - Evidence of English language fluency (if applicable)

 Space in the program will be limited, so the quality of items submitted will certainly be taken into account.
 Various point values may be assigned to the above items in cases where there are more qualified applicants than program space.
-In all cases, Concordia will select students who present the most competitive applications and who we consider most likely to be successful, contributing members of the Concordia community and to graduate.
+In all cases, Concordia will select students who present the most competitive applications and who we consider most likely to be successful, contributing members of the Concordia community who will graduate.

 NOTE: Only fully complete admissions packets will be forwarded to the EdD Review Committee.
 Applications with incomplete materials will be held until all materials are received.